 Public Health Nottingham City aims to improve the health of our population

-By identifying the requirements of people in Nottingham, we can provide services to help meet those needs over a period of time.
+By identifying the need of people in Nottingham, we can provide services to help meet them over time.
 This includes the prevention of illness, planning health services, and protecting the public from communicable diseases and environmental hazards.

 Public Health traditionally breaks down into three areas: